ShisheerKaushik24/QCIG_iitj/content/project/benchmarking-and-solving-vehicle-routing-problem-on-various-QPUs/index.md

 date: 2023-01-28
 authors:
 - 吳恩達
-summary: This ongoing project work is a part my work as Junior researcher at [Qkrishi](https://qkrishi.com/), Gurgaon, India.
-The project's objective is to benchmark the repective routing algorithm on various available *QPU's* by testing on several optimization algorithm to observe and compare the best **optimal (minimal) cost** for a vehicles to deliver goods to a fixed number of customers with optimal efficiency.
+summary: The project's objective is to benchmark the repective routing algorithm on various available *QPU's* by testing on several optimization algorithm to observe and compare the best **optimal (minimal) cost** for a vehicles to deliver goods to a fixed number of customers with optimal efficiency.
 draft: false
 featured: true
 tags: